JonathanWilbur/punchcardos/README.md

 project isn't meant to compete with these, but rather, complement them: to provide a trustworthy, minimal distro on which you can use these tools for more bootstrapping.

+## The Goal

+The goals of this project is to create a distro that is small enough where all of the code could reasonably be reviewed and understood, but which can also bootstrap itself, using only a pre-compiled Linux kernel, C toolchain, and
+shell: the bare minimum to bootstrap.

+Once PunchcardOS itself has been bootstrapped using its own small, trustworthy tooling, you could assume that its pre-compiled kernel, C toolchain, and shell are also trustworthy, and therefore you have a fully trustworthy system.
+On the second pass, the kernel will be compiled with networking support, so that source archives can be fetched from remote sources to bootstrap any software.

+In short:

+1. Build PunchcardOS (using untrustworthy tooling)
+2. Use PunchcardOS to bootstrap PunchcardOS (thereby producing a trustworthy PunchcardOS)
+3. Use PunchcardOS (now trustworthy) to bootstrap any software
+4. Publish the hashes of your build outputs so others can verify, or publish the build outputs themselves.

+## Executable Standards

+All executables in this project will be able to be built against nolibc, consist of only a single file, and will use hard-coded timestamps (except the `date` command).

+### Hard-Coded Timestamps

+We want the executables produced using the tools in this repository to have consistent outputs, regardless of the machine or the time in which they were created.
+A given set of inputs and tooling, should always produce a byte-for-byte equal output, so that they (or hashes of them) can be compared between bootstrapping attempts on different machines.

+As such, source files in this repository, if taken from other projects, will be modified so that they use a fixed timestamp where they would normally use the real timestamp.

+Areas where code was modified to hard-code a timestamp will be annotated with a comment that contains `HARDCODED_TIMESTAMP`, in that exact casing, so that you can search for these and change it, if desired.

+The timestamp to which these will be set is to be decided upon, but it will be documented here.

 ## nolibc